marcos-dev79/QuickPHP/README.md

 It also have a simple AngularJs template for a quick monolithic web application.
 Although more modern architectures have emerged since I created this framework, QuickPHP is still valuable for fast creation of simple to medium complexity panels and websites.

+## Dependencies
+Quick PHP uses Eloquent ORM and Blade Template Parsers (from Laravel) in order to Work.

+## Know limitations
+- PHP 7.1 - Above it dont works.
+Need to upgrade it.
+I'm looking for partners.
+- Masks: Still need to implement all the needed ones.
+- It's frontend is outdated.
+We use Angular JS and Bower.
+But you may replace it for wherever you want.

 # Run composer install first.

 Then, configure your stuff at App/Config/AppConf.php.